 4. Prioritize Risks

 Once you’ve identified your threats and vulnerabilities, you can begin prioritizing.
-Ask yourself which assets would have the greatest impact on your business if compromised and rank threats to those assets based on:
+Ask yourself which assets would have the most significant impact on your business if compromised, and rank threats to those assets based on the following:

 - Likelihood of occurrence